AzothZephyr/api-orca-so-rs/readme.md

 # orca public api client

-a rust client library for the orca public api.
+a rust client library for the orca public api at api.orca.so. you can find their docs [on their documentation website.](https://api.orca.so/docs)

 ## usage